Gibson L-5: The postwar years

-The Late 1950s to Today
+The late 1950s to today

 Today the standard model of the L-5 is the L-5 CES, the electric version designed to minimize the feedback that well-carved archtops are prone to when amplified.

 Gibson periodically issues variations of the L-5 built in limited editions of varying size.
 One example is the thin-bodied "L-5 CT" (cutaway thin), which has the same overall specifications, with the exception of the body thickness.
 The CT model was first constructed for George Gobel, who wanted a less bulky guitar.

 Another variation of the L-5 is the Wes Montgomery model, named for the popular 1950s and 1960s jazz guitarist.
-The Wes Montgomery model has a single "Classic 57" pickup in the neck position, and an X-brace supporting the top, in the tradition of earlier braces used in the construction of the all-acoustic L-5s.
-The standard and more popular bracing is the slightly brighter sounding "parallel bracing", which is considered to project the sound farther than an X-braced archtop.
+The Wes Montgomery model has a single "Classic 57" pickup in the neck position, and a parallel bracing supporting the top.
+Parallel bracing is the standard and more popular bracing is the slightly brighter sounding "parallel bracing", which is considered to project the sound farther than an X-braced archtop.

 The 1955 Gibson Byrdland model is yet another L-5 variation, designed by Billy Byrd and Hank Garland.
 The Byrdland guitar has a thin L-5-style body and originally came with a narrower neck that featured a relatively short 23 1/2-inch scale length to aid in playing difficult chords.

 Several different L-5 hollow-body models have appeared over the years, including the L-5 Signature and the L-5 Studio.
 The ES-5 was the first three pickup factory guitar model built.
 The ES-5 was inspired by the L-5, introduced in 1949, later modified as the Gibson ES-5 Switchmaster.
 Unlike the L-5 which had a solid carved spruce top and solid maple sides and back, the ES-5 body was constructed of pressed laminated wood to prevent feedback, Gibson also felt that the best tonewoods were not necessary in an electric model and pressed laminated wood would produce a more affordable to manufacture model and thus could land in many more players hands than the carved instruments.

 The L-5 CES was a direct electric version of the L-5, introduced in 1951.
 These originally used P-90 pickups, but used humbucker pickups from 1958 on.
 From 1961 through 1969, most production L-5CES guitars featured a "florentine" (sharp) cutaway, replacing the "venetian" (rounded) cutaway design.